 The London Parks Way has been designed as an attempt to produce the definitive walking route through London beginning at Kingston station and finishing at the Cutty Sark at Greenwich.
 This London Parks Way passes through the Royal Parks of Bushy Park, Richmond Park, Kensington Gardens, Hyde Park, Regents Park, St James Park, and Greenwich Park as well as Hampton Court Park, Holland Park, Victoria Park and Queen Elizabeth Olympic Park.
 The approximate distance is 65 miles

-If you walk the London Parks Way you will also see some of the prettiest sections of the River Thames, walk along the Regents Canal, see the regeneration of London Docklands, visit a traditional London street market, and pass through a city farm.
+If you walk the London Parks Way you will also see some of the prettiest sections of the River Thames, walk along the Regents Canal, see the regeneration of London Docklands with the ever changing skyline in Canary Wharf, visit a traditional London street market, and pass through a city farm.
 Most of the sites used in the hugely successful 2012 Olympic Games will be seen on this walk.

 I first started leading walks in London in 2008 and developed an interest in the history of the London parks.
 The idea of linking them all together in a major route occurred to me around 2011 but I waited until the Queen Elizabeth Olympic Park was opened in May 2014 before I launched this site.

 Hopefully the website will encourage people to plan a good day out involving a walk along one of the sections perhaps also taking in one of the attractions along the route.

 The intention is to constantly improve the website and the route.
 Any feedback or questions will be welcome.

 Wix just provides an external mailbox service using Google which is too expensive for a hobby site.
 If you have any questions or feedback can you please contact me Rob Myers at London Parks Way Info.
 I will get back to you ASAP.
 It would be particularly interesting to hear from people who have completed the route.